davidrhoden/davidrhoden-basic-netlify/timeline/ten-or-twelve-albums-that-influenced-me.md

 ## Electric Light Orchestra, _A New World Record_

-We had a cool setup where we could stack a bunch of LPs on a record changer and listen on our screened side porch.
+When I was still living with my parents, we had a cool setup involving a Realistic speaker switcher where we could stack a bunch of LPs on a record changer and listen on our screened side porch and not bother people in the house.
 This was my favorite one.
-We also listened to the Beatles blue greatest hits and Styx "Paradise Theatre" a lot.
+We also listened to the Beatles "blue" greatest hits and Styx "Paradise Theatre" (with the laser-etched vinyl!) a lot.
+Other things we enjoyed included Jeff Wayne's _War Of the Worlds_ and Jean-Luc Ponty.

 ![Talking Heads - More Songs About Buildings And Food](/static/img/rock/top-10/more-songs.jpg "Talking Heads - More Songs About Buildings And Food")